6ixwerp/cse15l-lab-reports/LabReport3.md

         tyrosinase-related protein-1 (TYRP-1) was markedly
         overexpressed in the nonmetastatic NM-2C5 cell line [ 2 5 ]
 #

+For my *v* command, I was searching the files for sentences that didn't contain the specific words "the" and "and".
+Notice how for one of my examples I had combined -v with -i and this is because if I had just used -v to search and output any sentences not containing "the" then it would still output sentences containing "The" because -v is case-sensitive, but combining with -i would eliminate all cases of "The" whether upper or lowercase because -i is not case-sensitive.
+This command is useful if you want to focus on the information that doesn't contain specific content.

 Using *n*:
 Input: